Finding the right rental home

-Proximity to your job, current and future.
+Proximity to your job.
 Are you willing to make a 45-minute drive to work, or do you want a shorter commute?

 Access to Public Transportation.
 Do you need access to public transportation?
 Look at local transit schedules and maps to understand what locations could work well for your routine.

 Size.
 Is a three-bedroom home with a fenced-in yard for your dog a priority?
-If so, you may need to consider homes further from a city-center.
+If so, you may need to consider homes farther from a city center.

-Research Safety.
-Conduct research to determine if the home is an area you will feel comfortable living in.
+Safety.
+Conduct research to determine if the property is an area where you will feel comfortable living.
 When touring the property, check that windows lock and deadbolts work.

 Who will be involved?

-In most cases, you’ll primarily work with a landlord on renting your home.
-But depending on who you plan to live with and where you’re looking to rent, there are a variety of people you may consult with during the rental process.
+Depending on who you plan to live with and where you’re looking to rent, there are a variety of people you may consult with during the rental process, including:

-Landlords will be either individual property owners or major property management companies.
+- Landlords.
+These can be individual property owners or large property management companies.
 Sometimes an individual landlord will hire a property management company to handle the rental.

-Real estate agents or brokers can help you find a property for a fee.
+- Real estate agents or brokers.
+They help you find a property for a fee.
 Sometimes the landlord pays the fee and sometimes the renter pays the fee.

-Neighbors are great resources to help you learn more about a neighborhood or a rental community.
-When touring homes don’t be afraid to chat with your potential neighbors.
+- Neighbors.
+They are great resources to help you learn more about a neighborhood or a rental community.
+When touring homes, don’t be afraid to chat with your potential neighbors.

-Roommates can help you cut down costs but may have their own set of “must-haves.”
-Be sure any roommates understand the responsibilities you agree to when signing a lease.
+- Roommates.
+They can help you cut down costs but may have their own set of must-haves.
+Be sure potential roommates understand the responsibilities you agree to when signing a lease.

 When deciding on a rental home, you’ll have to prioritize what’s right for you and your lifestyle.
-Remember to consider how location will impact things like your commute, nearby amenities and the type of homes available.
+Remember to consider how location will impact things such as your commute, nearby amenities and the type of rental homes available.